-To give it's full title, the third series of Webinars@SocEnv will focus on "Innovations - The Good, the Bad and the… Game Changing?"
-With five Chartered Environmentalist (CEnv) speakers, we're looking into the emerging technologies and the innovations that have made a real difference to the environment.
+To give its full title, the third series of Webinars@SocEnv focused on "Innovations - The Good, the Bad and the… Game Changing?"
+With five Chartered Environmentalist (CEnv) speakers, we looked into the emerging technologies and the innovations that have made a real difference to the environment.

-In this series we have two webinars consisting of two CEnv speakers offering a 20 minute talk each, and one webinar with a 40 minute talk.
-Innovations impacting on the environment are cropping up thick and fast at the moment.
-Our CEnv speakers are specialists in their field, but they will provide the perspectives from different sectors, which makes for an interesting debate.
-Register for free to each webinar below:
+In this series we had two webinars consisting of two CEnv speakers offering a 20 minute talk each, and one webinar featuring a 40 minute talk.
+While our CEnv speakers are specialists in their field, they provided the perspectives from different sectors, which made for an interesting debate.
+Make sure to view the webinar recordings below.

 Electric Vehicles: Panacea or Dead End?